-Assessment Crite Maximum marks
+Assessment Criteria Maximum marks

-Quality of literature 10%
+Quality of literature review and data of Quality of literature review and data collection tools

-Quality of collected field data and data analysis 15%
+Quality of collected field data and data 15%

-Report/Plan 15%
+Report/Plan proposals' realism and 15%

-comprehensiveness/presentation quality
+comprehensiveness/presentation qua lity

 Total 40%

 - 1.4 A student(s) who does not fully attend in-semester fieldwork with compelling reasons shall be considered to have incomplete course, and therefore shall repeat the respective Studio subject when offered. - 1.5 A student(s) who does not attend in-semester fieldwork without compelling reasons shall be considered to have absconded the course, and therefore shall be discontinued. - 1.6 A student who fails in either Semester I or II Studio shall repeat the failed studio provided S/he has attained annual GPA of at least 2.0.
 Such a student(s) shall repeat studio when it is next offered. - 1.7 A student shall be required to clear the incomplete or failed Studio before proceeding to subsequent Studio. - 1.8 No students shall attend two studios in a semester. - 1.9 The results of studio subjects shall be approved in each semester.